Serlo Logo The Open Learning Platform

 General line equation

-To set up the straight line, you only need the slope and the intersection of the straight line with the -axis.
+To set up the straight line, you only need the slope and the intersection of the straight line with the y-axis.

-In this equation, is the slope of the straight line and is the -value where the straight line intersects the -axis.
+In this equation, m is the slope of the straight line and m is the y-value where the straight line intersects the y-axis.

 Constituents of a line equation

-A straight line equation consists of a gradient and the -axis intercept .
+A straight line equation consists of a gradient and the y-axis intercept t.
 These components are explained in more detail below.

 As an example consider the line: